vibilanj/buttery-bot/README.md

 3. OrderReady
 4. OrderCollected / Cancelled

 ## Todo

-- [ ] Allow users to edit their order if status is AwaitingPayment (or Pending)
-- [ ] Send payment QR code and menu poster.
+- [ ] Make prod and test mode
-- [ ] Setup script to archive database, convert database into a nice viewing format in a pinch
+- [ ] Setup script to archive database
+- [ ] Setup script to read from database and make summaries and plots
+- [ ] Allow users to make more orders after they are fulfilled
-- [ ] Test with real users and concurrency
+- [ ] Allow users to view their current order and edit it if they have not paid yet

-    - if not, consider using thread local connections or SQLachemy
+## Testing

+- [ ] Usability without database WAL mode
+- [ ] CHECK insert_single_order, error handling, whether commit does the transaction handling as expected
-- [ ] Move backend functionality to API (overkill?)
+- [ ] Test if asynchronous polling is possible

 ## Learning